Will-Irvin/Will-Irvin/README.md

 - 👋 Hi, I’m @Will-Irvin
 - I'm currently a CS major at Purdue University.
-- I am in my freshman year of college.
+- I am in my sophomore year of college.

 <!---